Jeff Manship

 Jeffrey Michael Manship (born January 16, 1985) is an American former professional baseball pitcher.
-He has played in Major League Baseball (MLB) for the Minnesota Twins, Colorado Rockies, Philadelphia Phillies, and Cleveland Indians.
-Manship has also played for the NC Dinos of the KBO League.
+He played in Major League Baseball (MLB) for the Minnesota Twins, Colorado Rockies, Philadelphia Phillies, and Cleveland Indians, and in the KBO League for the NC Dinos.

 Career

 Amateur

 Manship was member of Team USA's 16-under and 18-under Youth and Junior National Teams, winning a gold medal in 2001.
 At Ronald Reagan High School in San Antonio, he was an All-American with a 22–2 record and 0.65 earned run average his final two seasons (2002 and 2003) with four no-hitters (one perfect game), and a 7.9 strikeout-to-walk ratio.
 He was drafted by the Arizona Diamondbacks out of high school, but chose instead to attend Notre Dame.
 He missed his entire freshman season at Notre Dame following reconstructive elbow surgery on February 11, 2004.
 In 2005, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.
 He was selected by the Twins in the 14th round of the 2006 MLB Draft.